Aceak/LskyPro-Image-Uploader/README.md

 ---

 ### Enable Debug Mode
+Need to set the developer mode output mode to `Detailed` first, then you can enable debug info.
 #### Method 1: Enable via configuration file (Recommended)
 1. Open the plugin data directory:
 ```